dhabersack/islovely.co/_firetips/2020-07-07-splitting-arrays-into-chunks.md

 title: "Splitting arrays into chunks"
 tags: ["JavaScript"]
 ---
 With a combination of `Array.prototype.map()` and `Array.prototpe.slice()`, we can split an array into many smaller arrays.
-This is useful for pagination or injecting something into an array every set number of items.
+This is useful for pagination or injecting something into an array every set number of elements.
 There’s an explanation of how this works on my blog: [How to split arrays into equal-sized chunks](https://islovely.co/posts/how-to-split-arrays-into-equal-sized-chunks)

 ```js
 // `array` is the array we want to split, `chunkSize` is how big we want